cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 {% endhighlight %}

 In the default configuration a userstore is created on the fly, containing the 3 listed users.
-The identifying attribute (by which a user will be found) is set to "username".
+The identifying attribute (by which a user can be identified) is set to "username".
 This is a very simple implementation useful for demonstration.
-To integrate with a "real" userstore to load user details a different implementation can be created and installed, as explained later.
+To integrate with a "real" userstore a different implementation can be created and installed, as explained later.

 ### Configuring a Token Generator
-In order to enable token generation through the REST service "/tokens" endpoint a token generator must be configured:
+In order to enable token generation through the REST "/tokens" endpoint a token generator must be configured:

-  * implementation - the fully qualified name of the module implementation token generation, followed by ":" and the class name.
+- implementation - the fully qualified name of the module implementation token generation, followed by ":" and the class name.
-  * properties - a dictionary of arguments required to instnatiate the implementing class.
-The arguements will be passed as kwargs to the class' "__init__" method.
+- properties - a dictionary of arguments required to instnatiate the implementing class.
+The arguements will be passed as kwargs to the class' `__init__` method.

 The default configuration uses Flask-secuREST's token module to generate tokens: